lionheart/KeyboardAdjuster/README.md

 KeyboardAdjuster started as a Swift port of [LHSKeyboardAdjuster](https://github.com/lionheart/LHSKeyboardAdjusting), which is recommended for projects written in Objective-C.

-KeyboardAdjuster uses a `UILayoutGuide` approach that was heavily inspired by an implementation in [Swiftilities](https://github.com/Raizlabs/Swiftilities/tree/develop/Pod/Classes/Keyboard), by the fine folks at [RaizLabs](http://raizlabs.com).

 ### Requirements

 * [x] Auto Layout
 * [x] iOS 9.0-11.2+

-### Support KeyboardAdjuster

-Supporting KeyboardAdjuster, keeping it up to date with the latest iOS versions, etc., takes a lot of time!
-So, if you're a developer who's gotten some utility out of this library, please support it by starring the repo.
-This increases its visibility in GitHub search and encourages others to contribute. 🙏🏻🍻

 ## Installation